 In addition to your personal statement, third-party statements, and the appeal form, you must provide the following documents with your appeal:

-- Copy of 2012 Federal Tax Return.
-If you are not required to file, be sure to complete Step 5 of the appeal form and attach copies of your W-2’s or 1099 forms.
+- Copy of 2015 Federal Tax Return Transcripts.
+If you are not required to file, be sure to complete Section 4 of the appeal form and attach copies of your W-2’s or 1099 forms.

 - Complete a Dependent and Independent Worksheet.